Neighborhood Code 2024 Update

 • You can now build, at minimum, a quadplex (four units per building) on every residential lot in the city.

-• In addition, you can build a secondary structure (limited to a 1100 sq. ft footprint in R-Low, 900 sq. ft. in R-Medium) which can also contain up to four units on that same lot.
+• In addition, you can build a secondary structure which can also contain up to four units on that same lot.

 • Minimum lot size is also removed entirely.
-A lot can be as small as building code, setbacks, and lot coverage allows across all residential zoning districts.
-This will also allow existing homeowners to subdivide and sell parts of their lot for others to buy and build upon.
+This will also allow existing homeowners to subdivide and sell parts of their lot.

-• The Code creates a series of high-density corridors along places like North Ave, Colchester Ave, and Shelburne St. The idea here is to encourage further development along routes well-served by transit and with access to other amenities, to further reduce the need for car ownership.
-On these corridors, buildings can be up to 4 stories, take up 80% of the lot, and have no limit to the number of units they can contain.
-This functionally legalizes low-rise apartments along these corridors.
-These zones also allow some commercial activity like cafes, restaurants, and some services.
+The Code also creates a series of high-density corridors along places like North Ave, Colchester Ave, and Shelburne St. On these corridors, buildings can be up to 4 stories, take up 80% of the lot, and have no limit to the number of units they can contain.

 Does The Code Go Far Enough?

-Well, probably not - but only because Burlington’s zoning has been so restrictive for so long and we are in such a severe housing crunch.
-We, as a city, likely need to construct 1000 units of housing per year to meet the existing demand in the short term, to say nothing of future population growth.
+Well, probably not - but only because Burlington's zoning has been so restrictive for so long and we are in such a severe housing crunch.
+We, as a city, likely need to construct 1000 units of housing per year to meet the existing demand in the short term.

 Commercial Uses

-Instead, wouldn’t it be great to be able to go for a walk, grab a coffee at the cafe, browse the local shop, and come home - all within a block or two of your house?
+Wouldn't it be great to be able to go for a walk, grab a coffee at the cafe, browse the local shop, and come home - all within a block or two of your house?
 This is the kind of quality of life improvement that liberalizing commercial use can accomplish.
-This will be an important point of engagement for all of us moving forward.

 What Comes Next?

 For the ordinance to become law, the city council must pass it.
-The full council is holding the first public hearing on Monday, February 26th in Contois Auditorium at City Hall (the main meeting room on the second floor).
-The time is a bit variable, but will likely be between 6:30pm and 7:30 pm.
+The full council is holding the first public hearing on Monday, February 26th in Contois Auditorium at City Hall.
 This is a major opportunity for the public to show their appreciation for the Neighborhood Code and encourage the council to pass the change without watering it down.
-This is also an opportunity to call for the residential medium district to apply more broadly throughout the city - push for more density!

 Additional Resources